-Due to urban growth, the land where the colonies sit has increased in value and become highly sought after for property expansion.
+Due to urban growth, the land where the settlements sit has increased in value and become highly sought after for property expansion.

-The people living in the colonies are under threat of eviction with no income and nowhere to live.
+The people living in the settlements are under threat of eviction with no income and nowhere to live.

-We actively work with national and state networks of people affected by leprosy and disability in India and Bangladesh.
+We actively work with national and state networks of people affected by leprosy and disability in India and Bangladesh and Zimbabwe.

-In India these networks represent nearly 300,000 people living in more than 800 leprosy colonies, and help them to claim their rights to the land where the leprosy colonies stand so that they can build houses and have a place to call their ‘home’, with basic amenities such as electricity and water.
+In India, these networks represent nearly 300,000 people living in more than 800 leprosy colonies and help them to claim their rights to the land where the leprosy settlements stand so that they can build houses and have a place to call their ‘home’, with basic amenities such as electricity and water.